ACB-Bible/Bible-Code/Readme.md

 ##### NCB Folder
 This folder contains the documentation for the NCB "New Christian Bible" Project.

-* [Cache.md](/NCB/Cache.md) - A file that lists the differences between all the browser cache storage types.
+* [Cache](/NCB/Cache.md) - A file that lists the differences between all the browser cache storage types.
-* [CloudflareCompression.md](/NCB/CloudflareCompression.md) - How to setup and enable brotli and Gzip compression on Cloudflare.
-* [EditQueryString.md](/NCB/EditQueryString.md) - How to Edit the Querystring in the browser without causing the browser to reload the page.
+* [Edit Query String](/NCB/EditQueryString.md) - How to Edit the Querystring in the browser without causing the browser to reload the page.
-* [FileIntegritySRIHash.md](/NCB/FileIntegritySRIHash.md) - How to create and use an Integrity SRI hash on Cloudflare.
+* [File Integrity SRI Hash](/NCB/FileIntegritySRIHash.md) - How to create and use an Integrity SRI hash on Cloudflare.
-* [Pako.md](/NCB/Pako.md) - How to use the pako.js file to Gzip compress and decompress a file with Javascript, Nodejs, and also in the browser.
+* [Pako](/NCB/Pako.md) - How to use the pako.js functions to Gzip compress and decompress a file with Javascript, Nodejs, and also in the browser.
-* [XBrowserStorageDifferences.md](/NCB/XBrowserStorageDifferences.md) - The differences between browser cache storage types, and Javascript examples of how to use them.
+* [XBrowser Cache Storage Differences](/NCB/XBrowserStorageDifferences.md) - The differences between browser cache storage types, and Javascript examples of how to use them.
-* [XServiceWorkerFetch.md](/NCB/XServiceWorkerFetch.md) - Javascript syntax to intercept a fetch() request and hand it over to a serviceWorker to run in the background.
+* [XServiceWorker Fetch](/NCB/XServiceWorkerFetch.md) - Javascript syntax to intercept a fetch() request and hand it over to a serviceWorker to run in the background.
-* [XShareBrowserPage.md](/NCB/XShareBrowserPage.md) - How to share a webpage from the browser, if the browser supports the navigator.share() function, it can be used to bring up a menu screen to pick an app to share a link.
+* [XShare Browser Page](/NCB/XShareBrowserPage.md) - How to share a webpage from the browser, if the browser supports the navigator.share() function, it can be used to bring up a menu screen to pick an app to share a link.
 ---

 <br>